Uberspace/lab/source/guide_grafana-loki.rst

 .. tag_list::

-Loki is a log aggregation system designed to store and query logs from all your applications and infrastructure.
+Loki is a log aggregation system from the Grafana stack designed to store and query logs from all your applications and infrastructure.

 ----